bobzsj87/camp-kb/en/OPT/Preparation.md

 If you wish the adjust audio volume in Flash: [See here](https://www.adobe.com/support/documentation/en/flashplayer/help/help03.html#117408)

-If you need more help, please don’t hesitate to contact our representatives.
+If you need more help, please don't hesitate to contact our representatives.